katamarina-ru/katamarina-website/content/en/docs/_index.md

     weight: 40
 ---

-Cozystack is a free PaaS platform and framework for building clouds
+Katamarina is a free PaaS platform and framework for building clouds

-With Cozystack, you can transform your bunch of servers into an intelligent system with a simple REST API for spawning Kubernetes clusters, Database-as-a-Service, virtual machines, load balancers, HTTP caching services, and other services with ease.
+With Katamarina, you can transform your bunch of servers into an intelligent system with a simple REST API for spawning Kubernetes clusters, Database-as-a-Service, virtual machines, load balancers, HTTP caching services, and other services with ease.

-You can use Cozystack to build your own cloud or to provide a cost-effective development environments.
+You can use Katamarina to build your own cloud or to provide a cost-effective development environments.